Beyond Discrete Selection: Continuous Embedding Space Optimization for Generative Feature Selection: Experiments

-{\bf Study of feature subset sizes.} This experiment aims to answer: \textit{Can \model\ select the small-sized yet effective feature subset?} We randomly chose seven datasets and compared the feature set size of \model, the best baseline, and the original one.
-Figure~\ref{feat_num} shows the comparison findings in terms of feature ratio, which reflects the proportion of selected features relative to the total feature set.
-We found that the feature subset selected by \model\ is much smaller than the second-best baseline while it maintains better performance.
-A possible reason is that jointly optimizing feature subset reconstruction loss and accuracy estimation loss can enhance the denoising capability of gradient search, reduce noisy and redundant features, and select a small but effective feature subset.
-This experiment indicates that the selected features of \model\ can not only improve the model performance but also reduce computational costs.
+{\bf Robustness check of {\model } over downstream MLtasks.} This experiment aims to answer: \textit{Does our proposed model exhibit robustness when confronted with various machine learning models serving as downstream tasks?} We proceeded to substitute the downstream machine learning model with Random Forest (RF), XGBoost (XGB), Support Vector Machine (SVM), and K-Nearest Neighborhood (KNN) respectively.
+Figure~\ref{table_robust} shows the comparison results on the German Credit dataset in terms of the F1-score.
+It was observed that our proposed model consistently outperforms other baseline models regardless of the downstream model in use.
+The underlying driver for this observation is that \model\ has the capacity to customize the deep embedding space based on the performance evaluation conducted by a specific downstream machine learning model.
+This leads our model with a noteworthy degree of customization capability.
+Therefore, this experiment validates the robustness of our proposed model when confronted with different downstream tasks.

-{\bf Robustness check of {\model } over downstream MLtasks.} This experiment aims to answer: \textit{Is \model\ robust when confronted with distinct ML models as downstream tasks?} We replaced the downstream ML model with Random Forest (RF), XGBoost (XGB), Support Vector Machine (SVM), K-Nearest Neighborhood (KNN), and Decision Tree (DT) respectively.
-Table~\ref{table_robust} shows the comparison results on German Credit in terms of F1-score.
-We observed that {\model } beats other baselines regardless of the downstream model.
-The underlying driver is that \model\ can customize the deep embedding space based on the model performance assessed by a specific downstream ML model, making \model\ have remarkable customization ability.
-This experiment validates the robustness and stableness of \model.
+{\bf Study of the size of selected feature subsets.} This experiment aims to answer this question: \textit{Is our proposed model capable of selecting a small, yet effective, feature subset?} We randomly selected seven datasets and compared the size of the feature set of our proposed model with the best-performing baseline model and the original feature set.
+Figure~\ref{feat_num} shows the comparative results, represented in terms of feature ratio.
+The feature ratio provides an indication of the proportion of selected features relative to the entire feature set.
+We found that the feature subset selected by our model is substantially smaller than that of the second-best baseline, yet it maintains superior performance.
+A plausible explanation for this observation is that the joint optimization of feature subset reconstruction loss and accuracy estimation loss enhances the denoising capability of gradient search, reduces noise and redundancy in features, and ultimately selects a compact but effective feature subset.
+Therefore, this experiment demonstrates that the features selected by \model\ can not only improve model performance but also decrease computational expenses.